Behnam-sn/Castle-Docusaurus/docs/oop/design-patterns/design-patterns.md

 ## What are Design Patterns?

+A Pattern is a solution to a problem in a context.
+Design Pattern gives you a solution to a common recurring design problem.
 Design Patterns help you build flexible, reusable, and maintainable applications.

 ## How to Use Design Patterns?